react-native-google-signin/google-signin/README.md

 `yarn add @react-native-community/google-signin`

-For RN <= 0.59 use version two installed from `react-native-google-signin`
+For RN <= 0.59 use version 2 installed from `react-native-google-signin`

 `yarn add react-native-google-signin`